-Add additional storage and maximize the space by stacking cabinetry such all the wall pantry pull-out above the base pantry pull-out.
+Add additional storage and maximize the space by stacking cabinetry such as the wall pantry pull-out above the base pantry pull-out.

-The corridor layout has a workspace large enough for one cook.
+The galley kitchen layout has a workspace large enough for one cook.
 In this kitchen floor plan, the work stations face each other on parallel walls, creating a small work triangle.

 Similar to the single-wall kitchen floor plan, stack storage solutions to maximize space.
 If possible, add a pass-through or remove a wall to open the kitchen, but still allow for base cabinetry and countertop space.